xavdid/advent-of-code/blog/src/content/writeups/2024/12/index.md

 I finished part 1 days ago but have been spinning my wheels while I overthink part 2.
 Finding sides _sounds_ like it should be just like finding the perimeter.
 But, I kept getting caught up in how I'd need to group points to build (and deduplicate) sides.

 To unblock myself, I found some hints on the subreddit.
-The most important one was that we count corners as a proxy for sides.
+The most important one was that we can count corners as a proxy for sides.
 Every side has 2 corners and every corner connects 2 sides.
 So, how do we determine if a given point is a corner?

 A corner is formed by a point with two neighbors outside its region(in an `L` shape).
 Thus, each of these `A`s is a corner (I've numbered their exterior `L` shaped pairs of neighbors):